kreuzert/jupyterhub-outpost/docs/usage/installation.md

 ```

 Ensure that everything is running.
 Double check that the ports 30080 and 30022 are reachable from JupyterHub.
-Afterwards, you have to update the JupyterHub OutpostSpawner configuration with the correct IP address + credentials for this JupyterHub Outpost service.  **TODO add link to OutpostSpawner documentation**
+Afterwards, you have to [update the JupyterHub OutpostSpawner configuration](https://jupyterhub-outpostspawner.readthedocs.io/en/latest/usage/installation.html) with the correct IP address + credentials for this JupyterHub Outpost service.

 ## Encryption via ingress